 - If students are in school when a tornado watch is issued, they will remain in school until the regular dismissal time.

 - In the event of early morning tornado watches, school may be delayed.
-Check the radio or television for information.

 - If students are in school when a tornado WARNING is issued for our vicinity, they will be escorted to pre-defined areas of safety within each building and remain there until the warning is lifted.